Repeat Sex Offender From Englewood Charged With Sexually Assaulting Minor

-A registered sex offender who previously served time for assaulting a 15-year-old girl in a South Hackensack motel is charged with raping a youngster in his Englewood apartment.
+A registered sex offender who previously served time for assaulting a 15-year-old girl in a South Hackensack motel is charged with raping another teen in his Englewood apartment.

 Garrett Haskins, a 44-year-old mechanic, was taken to a state processing facility in Trenton -- for violating parole -- after being processed at the Bergen County Jail, records show.